jduimovich/dance-standard-pipelines/README.md

 These pipelines are in standard tekton format.
 They can be found in ./pac/pipelines and ./pac/tasks.
 The .tekton directories for default pipeline can be found in the ./pac as builders

+THis repository also has openshift formatted templates in ./openshift-templates

 # Install

 1. To use these pipelines, copy the appropriate build from ./pac into .tekton and customize as needed.